Join the library

 - Pay per item you borrow

-- Pay either an annual or six-monthly subscription which provides the same borrowing privileges as a Christchurch City Council member
+- Pay either an annual or six-monthly subscription which provides the same borrowing privileges for print and audio-visual items as a Christchurch City Council member

 Membership entitles Christchurch City Council staff (excluding library staff) and elected members to borrow items to enable them to meet the business needs of their role with CCC.